MakeSchool-Tutorials/Reddit-On-Rails/P9-Performance /content.md

 slug: performance
 ---

+Web performance & DB Performance

+Is it the network or the data?
+Use a CDN Use a CDN for images Performance with New Relic

 Ruby backend reactor pattern API

+Store stats in Mongodb

 Build Ruby application that load tests that application Figure out bottlenecks and improve